adriencombaz/HybBciCode/README.md

 ## HybBciCode

-* This codes contains a BLDA BCI classifier.
+* These codes contains a BLDA BCI classifier.